-As a surfing enthusiast myself, I’m always on the lookout to trying new trends in the water as much as I can.
+As a surfing enthusiast myself, I’m always on the lookout to try new trends in the water as much as I can.
 So when I heard about a sport similar to kitesurfing and wakeboarding minus the line, I just knew I had to give wing surfing a try.
 (Hey, kitesurfing is all fun and games until your line collides with someone and you end up in a big, tangled mess!)

 So what is wing surfing exactly — and is it here to replace some of the famous watersports we already know of?
 In this article, I’ll be sharing with you information about it including tips on how to get started with this sport.